aychakurtulush/AcciPredict/README.md

+# AcciPredict
-# Coursera Capstone for Applied Data Science: Battle of the Neighborhoods
+## Coursera Capstone for Applied Data Science: Battle of the Neighborhoods

 ## Introduction